 In 1990, Lynn "Sugah" Middleton Grier (who had been a member of the Joytones), replaced Linda Champion, but when Sugah died in 1994, Linda returned to the group.
 She remained until 1999, when she retired for good, to be replaced by another Joytone, Vickie Burgess (who'd also been in the Charmers).

 It's now 2010 and the Harptones still occasionally appear.
 Willie's voice is still strong as he leads the group in the songs that have delighted Harptones fans for 50 years.
 Lowe Murray, who was a Harptone for 30 years, died in December 2008; he's been replaced by second tenor Don Cruz, who'd been part of the Metros/Crystals (Cub, Metro, and Cub).
 The others are old pal William Dempsey, Raoul Cita, and Vickie Burgess.
-Over the years, William "Dicey" Galloway has occasionally appeared in the bass role.
+Over the years, William "Dicey" Galloway occasionally appeared in the bass role (he passed away on July 18, 2017).

 Fill in whatever superlatives you choose (you don't need me to do it for you), the Harptones are worthy of them.
 In spite of the fact that they were only really known in a small area of the country, it's difficult to imagine R&B without the Harptones.

-Special thanks to Willie Winfield, Raoul Cita, Harriet "Toni" Williams Barnes, and Wayne Stierle.
+Special thanks to Willie Winfield, Raoul Cita, Harriet "Toni" Williams Barnes, Ed "Rockin Richard" Marcus, and Wayne Stierle.
 Discography courtesy of Ferdie Gonzalez.

 101 A Sunday Kind Of Love (WW)/I'll Never Tell (WW) - 11/53